 The following are some important factors that could cause our actual results to differ from our expectations in any forward-looking statements.
 For further discussion of certain of these factors, see Item 1A.
-Risk Factors in our 2019 Annual Report on Form 10-K.
+Risk Factors in this report and in our 2019 Annual Report on Form 10-K.